Maybe there were angels saving his and my life.

 Nonetheless, I was in a happy moment of my life, finally I was doing something worthwhile - saving a life so precious, and I didn't care who this stranger was.

 I reached the top, and he reached for my hand - gladly I should think.
-We just sat there at the top of the rock and witnessed the beautiful sunset.
-The red sun slowly, beautifully disappeared.
+We just sat there at the top of the rock and witnessed the red wharf becoming still.
 We watched it and found the answer why God made life so tough.